 How do I pay for the shoot?

 All payments are to be made by bank transfer or BACS.
 Payment details will be listed in the invoice I send out.

-Do you do wedding or family photography?
+Do you do weddings, families, or pet photography?

 I do have some photographers I recommend though, so get in touch and I’ll point you to my favourites from around the country.

 What does "Above the Line" (ATL), and "Below the Line" (BTL) mean?

 Funny you should ask!
 I have written a short blog post explaining this.
 Read it here!

 Of course I am!
 My social media handle is @StuBaileyPhoto on pretty much everything.

 I do indeed, you can read my blog by following the link in the menu at the top, or by clicking here.